Australian Open Glance: Federer takes on new star Tsitsipas

 LOOKAHEAD TO SUNDAY

-Roger Federer faces one of the game’s brightest new stars when he takes on Stefanos Tsitsipas in the fourth round at Melbourne Park.
-The 20-year-old Tsitsipas is likely to have several hundred Greek fans at Rod Laver Arena if it’s anything like his first few matches.
-The two played against each other at the Hopman Cup team exhibition event two weeks ago but Federer acknowledges Sunday’s match is “best of five, it being a fourth round of a Slam, you know, where we know now how we feel on this court.”
-Federer has played 100 matches at Rod Laver, this will be Tsitsipas’ first.
-Tsitsipas loves the Greek crowd support — “they give a nice atmosphere, energy on the court.
-I appreciate what they do.
-They really want it as bad as me.”
-Rafael Nadal plays Tomas Berdych and American Frances Tiafoe plays Grigor Dimitrov in other fourth-round matches.
-On the women’s side, home favorite Ashleigh Barty plays Maria Sharapova.
-Barty pulled out of doubles on Friday with a mild strain in an effort to concentrate on singles (Barty won the U.S. Open doubles title with CoCo Vandeweghe last year).
-Petra Kvitova plays American teenager Amanda Anisimova, 2017 U.S. Open champion Sloane Stephens takes on Anastasia Pavlyuchenkova and 2016 Australian titlist Angelique Kerber plays American Danielle Collins.
+Roger Federer faces one of the game’s up-and-coming talents when he takes on 20-year-old Stefanos Tsitsipas of Greece in the fourth round.
+Tsitsipas is likely to have several hundred boisterous Greek fans at Rod Laver Arena if it’s anything like his first few matches.
+He played Federer at the Hopman Cup exhibition event two weeks ago.
+One of the many indications of the gap in success and experience between these two men: The 37-year-old Federer will be appearing in his 101st match at Melbourne Park’s main stadium; it will be Tsitsipas’ first.
+Rafael Nadal plays Tomas Berdych in a rematch of the 2010 Wimbledon final won by the Spaniard, and Frances Tiafoe of the U.S. plays Grigor Dimitrov of Bulgaria — who is being coached by Andre Agassi — in other fourth-round matches.
+On the women’s side, home favorite Ash Barty plays 2008 champion Maria Sharapova.
+Barty pulled out of doubles to concentrate on singles.
+Two-time Wimbledon champion Petra Kvitova meets 17-year-old American Amanda Anisimova, 2017 U.S. Open champion Sloane Stephens takes on Anastasia Pavlyuchenkova, and 2016 Australian Open champ Angelique Kerber plays Danielle Collins of the U.S.

-(Kvitova-Anismova open play at Rod Laver at 0000 GMT/7 p.m.
-EST, followed by Barty-Sharapova, Berdych-Nadal; night play from 0800 GMT/3:00 a.m.
-EST at Rod Laver has Federer-Tsitsipas and Stephens-Pavlyuchenkova.
-Collins-Kerber and the other men’s fourth-round match, Maric Cilic vs. Roberto Bautista Agut, are afternoon matches at Margaret Court Arena).
+The Kvitova-Anisimova matchup opens play at Rod Laver at 0000 GMT/7 p.m.
+EST, followed by Barty-Sharapova, then Berdych-Nadal.
+The night session at Rod Laver, starting at 0800 GMT/3 a.m.
+EST, has Federer-Tsitsipas and Stephens-Pavlyuchenkova.
+Over at Margaret Court Arena, Collins-Kerber and Maric Cilic vs. Roberto Bautista Agut are scheduled for the afternoon.

 SUNDAY’S FORECAST